- Training Model and Philosophy

 2.0 hours Intern Didactic Seminar (2 hours weekly)

-1.0 hours Supervision for Outreach Project or Diversity Project
+1.0 hours Supervision for Diversity Outreach Partnership (variable)

 4.0 hours Administrative/records